 Every story has a beginning and Sharon’s author story begins just after September 11, 2001, when serial entrepreneur, Sharon Thayer, watched her current business collapse as surely and as quickly as the Twin Towers.
 With the dust settled and empty pockets Sharon and her youngest daughter Jessica sat down to brainstorm.
 They wondered if perhaps there was something they could do to generate income and help bring a brighter Christmas to others.

 The next two months were spent visiting childcare centers marketing her story in the form of a "Letter from Santa", with a snippet of beard folded carefully inside.
 After a busy few week preparing and sending out Santa letters, Sharon delivered the last batch to the post office two days before Christmas.
 She had earned enough money to pay her bills and purchase each of her children a small present for under the tree.
 Little did she know, the greatest gift ̶ a new career ̶ was under the tree waiting for her.

 A couple years later, as owner of a nature-based childcare center in the Colorado mountains, Sharon discovered that stories were the perfect place to plant positive messages and words of wisdom for children to discover.
 During the next ten years, in the little spare time she had ̶ mostly very late at night ̶ she filled a file cabinet drawer with stories.

 The story's ending?
 Well, you’ll have to wait.
 There are many more stories to come before the ending materializes.
 Meanwhile, Sharon will be hiking life's trails, searching for her next story, and smiling each time she watches the beautiful snow fall gently on an early November morning.

 Note from Sharon: Sadly, Jenny passed away in August of 2020.
 She was a Colorado native and lived on a small farm in the mountains south of Denver.
-She was happily married, with one energetic son, and is a lover of all animals.
+She was happily married, with one energetic son and was a lover of all animals.
 She cared for their farm daily, including horses, cats, chickens, geese and anything else that needed love and care.